unimarkup/specification/markup/inlines/implicit-substitutions/emojis.md

 # Emojis

 Certain keywords may be substituted for Unicode code points representing emojis.
-For the keywords to be substituted, they must only be surrounded by whitespace or punctuation graphemes, or other emoji keywords.
+For the keywords to be substituted, they must only be surrounded by whitespace, punctuation graphemes, or other emoji keywords.

 **List of supported emoji substitutions:**